Flores, Petén

 Flores is the seat of the municipality of Flores (population 22,600).

-Its Catedral Nuestra Señora de Los Remedios y San Pablo Itzá is the cathedral episcopal see of the Apostolic Vicariate of El Petén (formerly a territorial prelature).
+Its Catedral Nuestra Señora de Los Remedios y San Pablo Itzá is the cathedral episcopal seat of the Apostolic Vicariate of El Petén (formerly a territorial prelature).

 The old part of the city is located on an island on Lake Petén Itzá, connected to the mainland by a short causeway.
 On the mainland is the suburb Santa Elena and, to the West, the contiguous municipality of San Benito.
 The municipality of Flores also includes a wide swathe of rural territory stretching north from Lake Petén Itzá to the Mexican border.

 History

 In Pre-Columbian times, Flores was the Maya city of Nojpetén.